-Accommodations w ill be based on meeting with n parents, teachers, administration and external educational assessment reports.
-The following three types c of accomn nodations may be provide ed:
+Accommodations will be based on meeting with parents, teachers, administration and external educational assessment reports.
+The following three types of accommodations may be provided:

-assessment reports.
-The following three types of accommodations may be provided.
-Instructional accommodations: such as changes in teaching strategies, including styles of presentation, methods of organization, or use of technology and multimedia.
-Assessment accommodations: such as allowing additional time to complete tests or assignments of permitting oral responses to test questions.
-Other examples of modifications and aids, which may be used in this course, are: Provide step-by-step instructions.
-Help students create organizers for planning writing tasks.
-Allow students to report verbally to a scribe (teacher/ student) who can help in note taking.
-Permit students a range of options for reading and writing tasks.
-Where an activity requires reading, provide it in advance.
-Provide opportunities for enrichment.
+- □ Instructional accommodations: such as changes in teaching strategies, including styles of presentation, methods of organization, or use of technology and multimedia. - Assessment accommodations: such as allowing additional time to complete tests or assignments or permitting oral responses to test questions.

+Other examples of modifications and aids, which may be used in this course, are:

+- □ Provide step-by-step instructions. - Help students create organizers for planning writing tasks. - Allow students to report verbally to a scribe (teacher/ student) who can help in note taking. - Permit students a range of options for reading and writing tasks. - U Where an activity requires reading, provide it in advance. - □ Provide opportunities for enrichment.